Please follow guidelines carefully. Manuscripts that deviate from these guidelines will not be read or considered.

 Manuscripts must be formatted as Microsoft Word documents.
 Use standard .doc or .docx files only.

 Remove all special formatting from your Word document before attaching it to your email.
-No headers, footers, or page numbers are permitted.
 You may use page breaks, but do not use section breaks, tables, WordArt or other special formatting within your manuscript.
 Do not include images in your manuscript.

 - Each poem should begin on a new page